 Plaice is often used for fish and chips here, but I oven-baked fillets and served with ginger flavoured soy sauce and lots of spring onion on top.
 It’s simple and easy recipe but the result is fantastic.
 Plaice is much more succulent and softer when oven-baked than grilled.
 Serve with a bowl of rice or rice wine to enjoy its Japanese flavour.

-You can use any kind of fish fillet, such as red snapper, sea bass, salmon or mackerel, instead of plaice.
+You can use any kind of fish fillet, such sea bream, sea bass, salmon or mackerel, instead of plaice.

 Key: Baking time can vary depending on the oven used.
 Check time to time to prevent overcooking the fish.
 If you use a different kind of fish, adjust baking time depending on the thickness of the fillet.
 Fish cooks fast and dries out by overcooking.
 Use ‘200°C for 15 minutes’ as a guideline.
 They become fully opaque and feel firmer when they’re done.